Image Credits - Aashna Shroff

-In an inundated market, with innumerable beauty products that promise to deliver miraculous results, finding the right skin care routine to achieve that perfect acne free, dark spot free, glass like glowing, supple skin on your wedding day can be a daunting task.
-While you have your hands full with your wedding planning tasks, leave the skin care routine research on us!
+In an inundated market with innumerable beauty products that promise to deliver miraculous results, finding the best skincare routine to achieve that perfect acne-free, dark spot-free, glass-like glowing, supple skin on your wedding day can be a daunting task.
+While you have your hands completely full with your wedding planning lessons, leave the basic skincare routine research on us!

 Skin Care Routine for Dry Skin